amarjotgill/origin-bound-cookies/draft-origin-bound-cookies-amarjotgill-protocol.md

 6. {High, insecure}
 7. {Medium, secure}
 8. {High, secure}
-9. Aliased domain cookies (in legacy mode)
-10. Aliased origin cookies (in legacy mode)
-11. Unique domain cookies
+9. Unique domain cookies
-12. Unique origin cookies
+10. Unique origin cookies

 Under this policy a unique high priority secure origin cookie would be the least preferred to evict.
 The tuple ordering prevents any insecure cookies from evicting medium or high priority secure cookies (and is inherited from the legacy behavior).